-Ohad: Hi Christian, glad to be here and thanks for inviting me.
+Ohad: I am glad to be here, and thanks for inviting me.
 I’m Ohad Rosen from Israel, an entrepreneur mainly focused on Internet ventures, with wide experience in the field of online marketing.
-I’m the co-founder of CelebritiesFans and Jewishop, the Marketing Director of JerusalemOnline and involved in some other ventures as well.
-I’m also a political activist and serves in the board of directors of the Kiryat Ono College of Photography.
+I’m the co-founder of CelebritiesFans and Jewishop, the Marketing Director of JerusalemOnline, and involved in some other ventures as well.
+I’m also a political activist and serves on the board of directors of the Kiryat Ono College of Photography.

 Ohad: That’s right.
 My longtime friend and confidant Yuval Weinbaum and I launched CelebritiesFans back in 2004, which is one of the biggest online databases for celebrity addresses and information.
 It was my first business venture, while Yuval was in the internet industry for some time then, so it was indeed a very exciting and special experience for me at such an early age.

-Cristian: My recent interviews with young entrepreneurs made me realize that young entrepreneurs have better chances to succeed and overcome the crisis.
-So how does the crisis affects a young entrepreneurs?
+My recent interviews with young entrepreneurs made me realize that young entrepreneurs have better chances to succeed and overcome the crisis.
+So how does the crisis affects young entrepreneurs?

 Ohad: Jewishop, another joint project of Yuval and myself, was founded in 2007 in order to assist the Israeli Judaica and Dead Sea Cosmetics Industries.
 We offered a wide range of Judaica and Dead Sea products for people all around the world, exposing them to the best products and goods that Israel manufactures and exports in those two specific fields.

-Ohad: It’s all a matter of content.
+Ohad: It’s all a matter of the content.
 We work with Channel 2 news, which is the biggest news source in Israel, so we can provide our audience with the most up-to-date, in-depth news items.
-Also, we allow other webmaster and bloggers to embed our video news in their websites.
-Another thing is that we broadcast our news not only in the internet, but also on all “El-Al” airplanes.
+Also, we allow other webmasters and bloggers to embed our video news on their websites.
+Another thing is that we broadcast our news not only on the internet but also on all “El-Al” airplanes.

-Cristian: I’ve saw on your linked profile that you have followed the Tel Aviv University.
-Most students feel that school is useless so I have to ask what’s the impact of going to a University?
+I’ve seen on your linked profile that you have followed the Tel Aviv University.
+Most students feel that school is useless, so I have to ask what the impact of going to a University is?

 Ohad: That is indeed one of the most interesting questions, whether an entrepreneur needs a formal education.
 I think that the answer is yes.
 University gives you many tools that assist you in today’s business world.
 For example, studying law helps you understand contracts and terms accurately; studying economics helps you understand the current crisis and to forecast how long it will take, and so on.

-Ohad: Yes, my first entrepreneurship experience was CelebritiesFans, which started as a database of Celebrity Addresses and along the time became one of the leading celebrity databases on the Internet.
-We offer the celebrity addresses, biographies, pictures, related links, related products, etc. The business model is based on advertisements and affiliate programs, and proved itself as successful so far.
+Ohad: Yes, my first entrepreneurship experience was CelebritiesFans, which started as a database of Celebrity Addresses and, along the time, became one of the leading celebrity databases on the Internet.
+We offer celebrity addresses, biographies, pictures, related links, related products, etc. The business model is based on advertisements and affiliate programs and has proved itself as successful so far.

-Cristian: You seem to be quite focused on online projects.
-What opportunities are still available nowadays online?
+You seem to be quite focused on online projects.
+What opportunities are still available online nowadays?

-Ohad: The well-known poet Henry Wadsworth Longfellow wrote in one of his poems “act – act in the living present!”, and that’s the single most important advice I can give.
+Ohad: The well-known poet Henry Wadsworth Longfellow wrote in one of his poems “act – act in the living present!” and that’s the single most important advice I can give.
 Don’t be afraid to try, even if you fail.
-The biggest advantage of online entrepreneurships is that they don’t require a fortune to start with, so it perfectly fits young entrepreneurs.
+The biggest advantage of online entrepreneurship is that it doesn’t require a fortune to start with, so it perfectly fits young entrepreneurs.